-If you have never created a Scope Action before, please refer to the below video and the Scope Action Creation Basics article for more information.
+If you have never automated a workflow with our Process Automation framework, you may watch the below video or read our Scope Action Creation Basics article for more information.

-Step 2 – Creating a Non-compliant Local Admins Audit Report
+Process Automation Step 1 – Reporting on Non-compliant Local Admins

 The action module should consist of the following Report Item: